wbl/draft-ladd-bbs-privacypass/draf-ladd-privacypass-bbs.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "BBS for PrivacyPass"
-abbrev: "TODO - Abbreviation"
+abbrev: "BBS PPAS"
 category: info

 docname: draft-todo-yourname-protocol-latest